Ask Dr. Hall - How can masks work?

 This is the first in a series of articles about public health and COVID-19 from Alexandra Hall, M.D.
-Dr. Hall is a physician in Student Health Services at UW-Stout where she also teaches in the Biology Department.
-You can learn more about Dr. Hall at her profile page.
+Dr. Hall is a physician in Student Health Services at University of Wisconsin-Stout where she also teaches in the Biology Department.
+For more about Dr. Hall at her profile page.

 Q: How can a cloth face mask work when the virus is small enough to fit through the holes in the cloth?